hyperFounder/DSA/AdvancedSorting/README.md

     - **Characteristics:** Stable.
 Highly inefficient for large datasets, but historically significant as the simplest sorting algorithm to conceptualize.

 - **Selection Sort**:
-    - Repeatedly iterates through the unsorted portion of the array to find the minimum element, then swaps it with the first unsorted position, gradually building a sorted region at the front.
+    - Repeatedly iterates through the unsorted portion of the array to find the minimum element, then swaps it with the first unsorted position, gradually building a sorted region at the front. **The unsorted part of the array is always at the end.**
     - **Time:** $O(N^2)$ across all cases (best, average, and worst) because it always scans the remaining elements regardless of initial order.
     - **Space:** $O(1)$ auxiliary space (in-place sorting).
     - **Characteristics:** Unstable.
 Performs the minimum possible number of writes (at most $O(N)$ swaps) compared to other quadratic sorts, making it useful when memory write operations are costly.